ValveSoftware/Proton/README.md

 Install Proton locally
 ---
-Steam ships with several versions of Proton, which games will use by default or that you can select in Steam Settings's SteamPlay page.
+Steam ships with several versions of Proton, which games will use by default or that you can select in Steam Settings's Steam Play page.
 Steam also supports running games with local builds of Proton, which you can install on your machine.
 The `install` target will perform the below steps for you.